 “anglers were greedy, wasteful and even rapacious…”

-Yes, the above quote does sumarize how I felt best described the anglers of early days while reading this article.
+Yes, the above quote sumarizes how i felt about the anglers of early days upon reading this article.
 It is truly astonishing to think about days when cutthroat got up to 12 pounds, Bullies were roaming the creeks of Red Deer, and 100-200 catch days were commonplace.
-Lorne discusses the collapse of Large Lake Settlements like Lac La Biche, the disappearance of Goldeye populations, and just how widespread native trout and grayling used to be.
+Lorne discusses the collapse of Large Lake Settlements like Lac La Biche, the disappearance of goldeye populations, and just how widespread native trout and grayling used to be.
 It is a interesting past to consider, and one that hopefully can be learned from.

 The article discusses the decline of Grayling populations…

 There has been a 40% contraction in the range of grayling waters, most of which has happened in living memory.
 More than half of current grayling populations have been reduced to 10%, or less, of historic population numbers.

 He describes his findings of the decline as a “perfect storm” of a bunch of different factors.
 The loss of Grayling population is a perfect example of how slight changes to the environment can come with pronounced changes to ecosystems.
 An example is the Beaverlodge River, a once prolific Grayling River now considered to have no Grayling left.
 He describes the main reasons…